 Writing Prompt: You can only go back in time as far as your own life-span, but somebody needs to go back a hundred years.
 A team of 100-year-olds is assembled as time traveling heroes.

-This entry was posted on Sunday, June 3rd, 2012 at 3:45 pm and is filed under Sci-fi.
+This entry was posted on Sunday, June 3rd, 2012 at 3:45 pm and is filed under Sci-fi, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.